-Method Complaints about Medical Care - Contact Information MEDICARE WEBSITE You can submit a complaint about Brand New Day Valor Care Plan directly to Medicare.
-To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+Method Complaints about Medical Care - Contact Information Medicare, go to www.medicare.gov/MedicareComplaintForm/ home.aspx .

 Where to send a request asking us to pay for our share of the cost for medical care you have received

 If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill, see Chapter 5 (Asking us to pay our share of a bill you have received for covered medical services).